phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 * `phoenixd` - protocol to exchange data between host and target platform via interfaces like serial or USB, using [Phoenix Daemon](https://github.com/phoenix-rtos/phoenix-rtos-hostutils/tree/master/phoenixd).

-In order to use a device in the phoenix filesystem, the user should assign an alias to a dedicated `major.minor` identification of the device with an appropriate protocol type, for example: `phfs usb0 1.0 phoenixd`.
+To use a device in the phoenix filesystem, assign an alias to a dedicated `major.minor` identification of the device with an appropriate protocol type, for example: `phfs usb0 1.0 phoenixd`.

 PHFS supports up to 32 file aliases (`SIZE_PHFS_ALIASES`).